Rudraksh-Marothiya/Firstrepo/README.md

 # Firstrepo
 This is my first repository
 <br/>
-Author - Rudraksh - Marothiya.
+Author - Rudraksh -git  Marothiya.Author of the file